-- Exercising a duty of care towards all children in school and acting to prevent harm. - Having high expectations of children's attitudes to learning, play and movement through school.

-- Giving positive feedback on good behaviour choices with a ratio of approximately 5:1 positive to negative re-direct or sanction. - Ensuring that classroom practice fosters engagement, effort and positive mental attitudes. - Reinforcing the school Code of Conduct through overt reference. - Implementing the procedures in this policy consistently and fairly by listening to pupils and investigating their concerns. - Adopting the language of choice to de-escalate volatile situations. - Keeping a written record of all incidents of serious or gross misconduct and ensure that the headteacher is informed of any such incidents on the same day. - Working with the SENCo to develop and maintain Individual Behaviour Plans for pupils who present consistently challenging behaviours. - Communicating effectively with parents/carers. - Modelling the behaviour we expect to see. - Providing a curriculum that supports personal, social and emotional development.
+- Exercising a duty of care towards all children in school and acting to prevent harm. - Having high expectations of children's attitudes to learning, play and movement through school. - Giving positive feedback on good behaviour choices with a ratio of approximately 5:1 positive to negative re-direct or sanction. - Ensuring that classroom practice fosters engagement, effort and positive mental attitudes. - Reinforcing the school Code of Conduct through overt reference. - Implementing the procedures in this policy consistently and fairly by listening to pupils, investigating their concerns and being mindful of any SEND contribution. - Adopting the language of choice to de-escalate volatile situations. - Keeping a written record of all incidents of serious or gross misconduct and ensure that the headteacher is informed of any such incidents on the same day. - Working with the SENCo to develop and maintain short-term behaviour report cards or longer-term behaviour plans for pupils who present consistently challenging behaviours. - Communicating effectively with parents/carers. - Modelling the behaviour we expect to see. - Providing a curriculum that supports personal, social and emotional development.